Accident on the eve of dawn, two 25-year-old boys died. There are also two wounded-breakinglatest.news-Breaking Latest News

 Surveys until morning

-The motorized department of the municipal police of Venice was on site for the surveys and the traffic police.
-The rescue operations of the firemen and the surveys ended with the first light of dawn.
+On site the motorized department of the municipal police of Venice for the surveys and the police cars of the state for the road system.
+Rescue operations by the firefighters and surveys ended in the very early morning.